prescriptive-analytics/challenge-docs/docs/simulator.rst

 Simulator
 *********
+The infection spread in this simulator is modeled according to what is known about COVID-19.
+The assumptions about the COVID-19 spread and mobility implemented in the simulator are based on the published research as well as interactions with the epidemiologists.
+We plan to update the simulator as more and more about COVID-19 will be known.

 The simulator simulates individual mobility in a city of :math:`R` Regions with :math:`M` people.
 Each region consists of several POIs, where each POI can contains three types of POIs: working, residential, and commercial.
 An individual is associated with two fixed POIs: one for residential, and one for working.